Shumaila1987/Data-Science-Project/README.md

 ## Insights
 The key factors affecting customer exit behavior, such as age, balance, or account activity.
 Class imbalance affected model performance usin SMOTE
+# Task 4: Predicting Insurance Claim Amount
+This project is part of a data science internship.
+The goal is to predict medical insurance charges based on personal attributes such as age, BMI, smoking status, and region using machine learning models.
+## Objective
+To build and evaluate regression models that accurately predict insurance costs and identify the best performing approach.
+## Workflow
+1. Exploratory Data Analysis (EDA)
+Data visualization of age, BMI, and smoking impact on charges Identified strong influence of smoking on insurance cost
+2. Data Preprocessing
+Encoding categorical variables
+Outlier detection and removal
+Model used:
+Gradient Boosting Regressor
+4. Model Improvement Techniques
+Outlier removal
+Log transformation of target variable
+Hyperparameter tuning using GridSearchCV
+## Model Comparison Results
+Method
+MAE
+RMSE
+Outlier Removal
+2158
+4044
+Log Transformation
+1898
+4175
+GridSearchCV
+2435
+4180
+# Best Model
+The Gradient Boosting Regressor with Outlier Removal achieved the best overall performance with the lowest RMSE (4044), making it the most suitable model for this dataset.
+## Key Insights
+Smoking status has the highest impact on insurance charges Outlier removal significantly improved model performance Log transformation reduced average error but increased large error sensitivity GridSearchCV did not provide significant improvement in this case
+# Result
+This project demonstrates a complete machine learning workflow including data preprocessing, model training, evaluation, and optimization.
+The best performing model was achieved after outlier removal.
 ## Tools Used
 Python
 Pandas, NumPy